astros3x/Astri/README.md

 ## 💻 Usage
-* Download the exe verion from the latest [release](https://github.com/astros3x/Astri/releases/) / (TRUST ONLY THIS REPOSITORY)
+* Download the exe verion from the latest [release](https://github.com/astros3x/Astri/releases/) / (TRUST ONLY THIS REPOSITORY).
-* Check if the `Astri.exe` hash matches to latest release hash
+* Check if the `Astri.exe` hash matches to latest release hash.
-* (The exe could be detected as malevolent due to the system how it is encrypted, in that case temporarily disable the main antivirus protections)
+* (The exe could be detected as malevolent due to the system how it is encrypted, in that case temporarily disable the main antivirus protections).
-* Execute it
+* Execute it.
 * You can find the root password in our ds server in 'astros3x-root' channel | Astri password input is invisible
-* Input the right number to interact with the menu
+* Input the right number to interact with the menu.

 ## 🎬 Showcase
 * [YT Video](https://youtu.be/AVpnfHaVXVU)